tusktenon/hyperskill-java-projects/SimpleBankingSystem/INSTRUCTIONS.md

 # Simple Banking System (Java)

+## How to run this project

+In stages 3 and 4, the program expects the location of the SQLite database file to be passed as a command line argument using the `-fileName` option; for example `-filename data/banking.db`.
+This can be achieved with `gradle run --args='-fileName data/banking.db'`.

 ## Project description

 Everything goes digital these days, and so does money.
 Today, most people have credit cards, which save us time, energy and nerves.
 From not having to carry a wallet full of cash to consumer protection, cards make our lives easier in many ways.
 In this project, you will develop a simple banking system with database.